kubernetes/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 ## Prerequisites

 1. This guide uses `systemd` and thus uses Ubuntu 15.04 which supports systemd natively.
-2. All Kubernetes nodes should have the latest docker stable version installed.
+2. All machines should have the latest docker stable version installed.
 At the time of writing, that is Docker 1.7.0.
+	- To install docker, follow [these instructions](https://docs.docker.com/installation/ubuntulinux/)
 3. All hosts should be able to communicate with each other, as well as the internet, to download the necessary files.
 4. This demo assumes that none of the hosts have been configured with any Kubernetes or Calico software yet.